Islamic State: Finances

-Since 2012, ISIL has produced annual reports giving numerical information on its operations, somewhat in the style of corporate reports, seemingly in a bid to encourage potential donors.
+Since 2012, IS has produced annual reports giving numerical information on its operations, somewhat in the style of corporate reports, seemingly in a bid to encourage potential donors.

-In 2014, the RAND Corporation analysed ISIL's funding sources from documents captured between 2005 and 2010.
+In 2014, the RAND Corporation analysed IS's funding sources from documents captured between 2005 and 2010.
 It found that outside donations amounted to only 5% of the group's operating budgets, and that cells inside Iraq were required to send up to 20% of the income generated from kidnapping, extortion rackets and other activities to the next level of the group's leadership, which would then redistribute the funds to provincial or local cells that were in difficulties or needed money to conduct attacks.
-In 2016, RAND estimated that ISIL finances from its largest source of income — oil revenues and the taxes it extracts from people under its control — had fallen from about US$1.9 billion in 2014 to US$870 million in 2016.
+In 2016, RAND estimated that IS finances from its largest source of income—oil revenues and the taxes it extracts from people under its control—had fallen from about US$1.9 billion in 2014 to US$870 million in 2016.

-In mid-2014, the Iraqi National Intelligence Service obtained information that ISIL had assets worth US$2 billion, making it the richest jihadist group in the world.
+In mid-2014, the Iraqi National Intelligence Service obtained information that IS had assets worth US$2 billion, making it the richest jihadist group in the world.
 About three-quarters of this sum was said to looted from Mosul's central bank and commercial banks in the city.
-However, doubt was later cast on whether ISIL was able to retrieve anywhere near that sum from the central bank, and even on whether the looting had actually occurred.
+However, doubt was later cast on whether IS was able to retrieve anywhere near that sum from the central bank, and even on whether the looting had actually occurred.

-In 2022 the company Lafarge was found guilty in paying ISIS for the operation of its facilities.
-“In 2013-2014 the company transferred $6,000,000 to ISIL so they could continue company operations.
-This allowed the company to earn $70 million in sales revenue from a plant it operated in northern Syria, prosecutors said.”
-Lafarge, which merged with Holcim in 2015, agreed to pay $778 million in forfeiture and fines as part of a plea agreement to not be convicted and sentenced to prison for providing material support to a terrorist organization.
-No Lafarge executives were charged in the United States, while French authorities arrested some of the executives involved but didn’t provide names.
+In 2022, the company Lafarge was found guilty in paying IS for the operation of its facilities.
+"In 2013–2014 the company transferred $6,000,000 to ISIL so they could continue company operations.
+This allowed the company to earn $70 million in sales revenue from a plant it operated in northern Syria, prosecutors said."
+Lafarge, which merged with Holcim in 2015, agreed to pay $778 million in forfeiture and fines as part of a plea agreement not to be convicted and sentenced to prison for providing material support to a terrorist organisation.
+No Lafarge executives were charged in the United States, while French authorities arrested some of the executives involved but didn't provide names.
 The U.S. court lists six unnamed Lafarge executives.
-Lafarge evacuated the cement plant in September 2014, Afterwards ISIS took possession of the remaining cement and sold it for an estimated $3.21 million.
+Lafarge evacuated the cement plant in September 2014, Afterwards IS took possession of the remaining cement and sold it for an estimated $3.21 million.
 SIX Swiss Exchange trading suspended trading for Holcim shares before the news became public.
 After trading resumed shares rose by 3.2%.

 Monetary system

-ISIL attempted to create a modern gold dinar by minting gold, silver, and copper coins, based on the coinage used by the Umayyad Caliphate in the seventh century.
+IS attempted to create a modern gold dinar by minting gold, silver, and copper coins, based on the coinage used by the Umayyad Caliphate in the seventh century.
 Despite a propaganda push for the currency, adoption appeared to have been minimal and its internal economy was effectively dollarised, even with regards to its own fines.